jawanggit/jawanggit.github.io/class-11.md

 -On-page techniques are the methods you can use on your web pages to improve their ratings in search engines

-- How to identify keywords and phrases: Brainstorm, organize, and research, compare, refine, and map (pg 481-482)
+-How to identify keywords and phrases: Brainstorm, organize, and research, compare, refine, and map (pg 481-482)

-- Ask yourself these questions to help improve SEO: What are your visitors looking at?
+-Ask yourself these questions to help improve SEO: What are your visitors looking at?
 How many people are coming to your site?
 Where are your visitors coming from?

-- Tools available: Google Analytics
+-Tools available: Google Analytics